hfinkel/lfort/docs/PCHInternals.rst

   is as if one of the headers had been included before the other.

 Name Visibility
-  Modules allow certain names that occur during module creation to be "hidden", so that they are not part of the public interface of the module and are not visible to its clients.
+  PCModules allow certain names that occur during module creation to be "hidden", so that they are not part of the public interface of the module and are not visible to its clients.
 The AST reader maintains a "visible" bit on various AST nodes (declarations, macros, etc.) to indicate whether that particular